 (ix) description of the member's involvement in, and responses to, the service plan, and his/her signature and date;

-(x) service plans are not valid until all signatures are present (signatures are required from the member (if 14 or over), the parent/guardian (if younger than 18 or otherwise applicable), and the primary LBHP; and
+(x) service plans are not valid until all signatures are present (signatures are required from the member, if 14 or over), the parent/guardian (if younger than 18 or otherwise applicable), and the primary LBHP or Licensure Candidate; and

 (xi) all changes in service plan must be documented in a service plan update (low complexity) or within the service plan until time for the update (low complexity).
-Any changes to the existing service plan must be signed and dated by the member (if 14 or over), the parent/guardian (if younger than 18 or otherwise applicable), and the lead LBHP.
+Any changes to the existing service plan must be signed and dated by the member (if 14 or over), the parent/guardian (if younger than 18 or otherwise applicable), and the lead LBHP or Licensure Candidate.

 (xii) Updates to goals, objectives, service provider, services, and service frequency, must be documented within the service plan until the six month review/update is due.

 (xiii) Service plan updates must address the following:

 (I) update to the bio-psychosocial assessment, re-evaluation of diagnosis service plan goals and/ or objectives;

 (II) progress, or lack of, on previous service plan goals and/or objectives;

 (III) a statement documenting a review of the current service plan and an explanation if no changes are to be made to the service plan;